Becoming a Missionary

 They eagerly, joyfully, and regularly oversee a local church to ensure that the local body is healthy in its doctrine and function.

-They raise up some leaders to serve in the same local church and they train others to be sent out to serve God elsewhere.
+They raise up some leaders to serve in the same local church and others to be sent out to serve God elsewhere.

 Teachers

-They eagerly, joyfully, and regularly teach believers to ensure that local churches are healthy in their doctrine.
+They eagerly, joyfully, and regularly teach believers to ensure that local churches are doctrinally healthy.

-They help train men who can teach others sound doctrine.
+They train men who can teach others sound doctrine.

 Foreign Missionaries

-Foreign Missionaries (sent-ones) are believers commissioned by their church to serve in a different country.
+Foreign missionaries are believers commissioned by their church to serve in a different country.

 Sometimes they are elders who are sent out by the church to: